moesy/knr/README.md

-# knr
+# knr (Scratchpad)
 Scratchpad for The C Programming Language (book), a book written by Brian Kernighan and Dennis Ritchie